 We hope therefore that you never have reason to make a complaint about how we communicate with you or fundraise but if you do, we’d love the opportunity to hear from you and seek to put things right.

-In the first instance, please address your complaint to Graham Steven, Partnerships & Communications Manager, Glasgow City Mission, 20 Crimea Street, Glasgow, G2 8PW.
+In the first instance, please address your complaint to Grant Campbell, Glasgow City Mission, 20 Crimea Street, Glasgow, G2 8PW.
 If you remain unsatisfied, your complaint would be escalated to the Chairman of our Board.
 If a resolution cannot be reached, the third and final stage would be to contact the Scottish Fundraising Standards Panel.

 Further helpful information on making a complaint to a charity can be found at Scottish Fundraising Standards Panel.